 The Gallerie dell’Accademia was previously a school that taught sculpture and painting.
 It was established in 1750, and the galleries opened to the public in the 1800s.
 Today the museum houses what’s often considered the most perfect sculpture in the world – the statue of David by Michelangelo.
 David is a magnificent work, equal to gazing at a perfectly chiseled athlete.
 You can even see the veins protruding from his arms.
 Florence is the world’s most romantic destination for art lovers.

-Amsterdam’s historic center is packed with 17th century canal houses.
+Amsterdam’s historic center is packed with 17th-century canal houses.
 It is one of the best preserved cities in the world and a UNESCO World Heritage Site.
-The world’s most bicycle friendly city is also wonderfully walkable.
+The world’s most bicycle friendly city can offer an ideal bicycle date and picnic along a canal.
+Its compact historic center also makes it perfectly walkable.
 Plan to take a scenic canal boat tour or dinner cruise to experience the city from the water.
-Everything combines to make Amsterdam one of the world’s most romantic destinations.
+Everything combines to make Amsterdam a romantic destinations despite what you might first think.

 Holland is packed with other romantic postcard worthy towns too.
 Imagine them as mini-Amsterdams without throngs of tourists.
 The Dutch have one of the most efficient train systems connecting their densely populated country.
 So it is easy to experience another nearby Dutch town for a few hours.
 Great day trips under 45 minutes from Amsterdam include Haarlem, Utrecht, Leiden, Zandvoort Van Zee, a beach town packed with a wonderful mix of beach bars and restaurants.
 For more tips, read our article on 10 Awesome Day Trips from Amsterdam.

 Bruges is one of the best preserved medieval cities in Europe.
-Canals, cobbled streets and quirky medieval buildings make this one of the most romantic destinations to visit.
+Canals, cobbled streets and quirky medieval buildings make this a super romantic destinations.
 We can personally attest to this as its the town we first met in!

 Markt square has a 13th-century belfry with an 83m tower offering wonderful panoramic views.
 You can also take in sweeping views of town atop the De Halve Maan brewery.
 The cobbled laneways are dotted with small chocolate shops that offer samples.
 Stroll the laneways and purchase chocolate in small amounts so you can enjoy the samples.

 Take a canal boat tour of Bruges when you arrive to learn about the history.
 Enjoy fantastic Belgian dishes over wonderful Belgian beers or wine.
-Beautiful architecture and a delicious culinary scene makes Bruges a sexy destination.
+Beautiful architecture and a delicious culinary makes Bruges a sexy destination.
+It’s certainly one of the most romantic day trips from Brussels.

 San Marino is one of the world’s oldest and smallest republics.
+Because of its size, it is a perfect place for a romatntic weekend get away.
 Three towers, perched atop Monte Titano, date back to the 11th century and offer stunning views far across the horizon, all the way to the Adriatic Sea.
 The tiny enclave is surrounded by the picturesque Emilia-Romagna region of Italy, a culinary haven of the country.
-It’s a wonderful place to walk the pedestrian-only cobblestone laneways and enjoy food and drinks with picturesque views.
+It’s a wonderful place to walk hand-in-hand with your partner the pedestrian-only cobblestone laneways and enjoy your food and drinks with picturesque views.

-Just 30-40 minutes from San Marino, Rimini is a popular seaside holiday destination packed with small beach resorts.
+For those with more time, just 30-40 minutes from San Marino, is Rimini.
+Rimini is a popular seaside holiday destination packed with small beach resorts.
 It’s not somewhere on the radar of most Americans, but Fort Lauderdale, Florida is a sister city of Rimini.
 The Tiberius Bridge (Ponte di Tiberio) was completed in 20 AD by the Romans and cars still drive over it today.
-The Arch of Augustus at Aosta was dedicated to the Emperor Augustus by the Roman Senate in 27 BC and is the oldest surviving Roman arch.
+The Arch of Augustus at Aosta was dedicated to Emperor Augustus by the Roman Senate in 27 BC and is the oldest surviving Roman arch.
 Imagine a more inexpensive version of Fort Lauderdale, with delicious Italian food and historic sites.
 All of this combines to make this area one of the world’s most romantic destinations!

-The Florida keys are a wonderland of beautiful small islands to explore.
+South of Miami, the Florida Keys are a wonderland of beautiful small islands connected by a fantastic highway to drive down whether it be in a campervan or a convertiable or anything inbetween!
 Key West is the southernmost town in the United States and is famous for great parties from Fantasy Fest to just a typical weekend.
 The Florida Keys are also home to Florida’s best diving and snorkeling.

 Recent surveys have shown that Australia ranks first on many Americans’ travel bucket lists.
 Australia is one of the most romantic destinations for couples that enjoy outdoor adventures, city getaways and visiting wineries.
-Sydney and Melbourne are two of the world’s best foodie cities, and offer a wide variety of great activities.
+Sydney and Melbourne are two of the world’s best foodie cities, and offer a wide variety of great activities for all types of couples.

-If you want to scuba dive or snorkel in the Great Barrier Reef, fly into Cairns, in northern Queensland.
+For the adventurous couples you can add scuba diving or snorkeling in the Great Barrier Reef to your itinerary.
+To do this fly into Cairns, in northern Queensland.
 There are regular flights to Cairns from major cities in Australia.
 Rent a car and drive just north of Cairns to explore the beautiful Daintree Rainforest.
 This is a stunningly beautiful area of Australia to explore.

-Australia is one of the world’s best destinations for wine enthusiasts.
-The Barossa Valley, just outside Adelaide is considered Australia’s best wine region.
+For those looking for a more luxurious trip, Australia is one of the world’s best destinations for wine enthusiasts.
+The Barossa Valley, just outside Adelaide, is considered Australia’s best wine region.
 The Yarra Valley in Victoria (near Melbourne) and Hunter Valley in New South Wales (a couple of hours drive north of Sydney) are also great.
 Additionally, Tasmania produces some of the best Pinot Noirs in the world.
+All these regions specialize in different wine varieties, so if pinot noirs are your thing, head to Tasmania.
+Maybe you’ll also get to meet a Tasmanian Devil while you’re there!

 Travel to Australia requires careful planning due to the long distance.
 It is also a once in a lifetime trip for many visitors.
 Bell is Australian and I lived in Melbourne for a year.
 Read our article on tips for planning a trip to Australia!

-Need tips on planning a romantic getaway to one of these romantic destinations?
+Need tips on planning a get away to a romantic destination?
 Email me at alex(at)wanderlustmarriage.com or leave a comment below!

 Disclosure: This article contains some affiliate links.
 We earn a small commission when you use them to make bookings.
 Thanks for supporting independent travel journalism!